nix-community/flakelight/API_GUIDE.md

 instance's pkgs.

-When using the result of calling `homeManagerConfiguration`, the `config.propogationModule` value can be used as a home-manager module to gain the above benefits.
+When using the result of calling `homeManagerConfiguration`, the `config.propagationModule` value can be used as a home-manager module to gain the above benefits.

 For example: